 At Haleon, we recognise that a robust governance framework is fundamental to realising our purpose of delivering better everyday health with humanity and executing our strategy effectively.
 Our governance structure is designed to facilitate clear decision-making, ensure accountability and provide comprehensive oversight across the Group.
 The Board maintains overall responsibility for the direction and control of Haleon, with specific day-to-day management delegated to the Chief Executive Officer, who is supported by the Executive Team.
 To enhance its effectiveness, the Board has established several committees, each operating under defined terms of reference available on our website.
 These committees work collaboratively to address key areas of oversight.
 For instance, the Audit & Risk Committee maintains a close relationship with other committees to ensure a holistic approach to risk management and internal control.
 This interconnected governance framework enables Haleon to maintain the agility required in the dynamic consumer healthcare market while upholding the highest standards of corporate governance and stakeholder accountability.

-The Board

-he Board's main role is to promote the long-term sustainable success of the Company, generating value for shareholders and contributing to wider society

-It sets the Company's purpose, values strategy and long-term objectives.
-The Board is álso responsible for the Group's system of corporate governance, risk management and financial performance.

-Audit & Risk Committee

-Role of the Committee is to oversee the integrity of the financial reporting and audit process, and to oversee the maintenance of sound internal controls and risk management systems.
+The Board The Board's main role is to promote the long-term sustainable Þ Audit & Risk Committee Role of the Committee is to oversee the integrity of the financial reporting and audit process, and to oversee the maintenance of sound internal controls and risk management systems.
 The Committee monitors the effectiveness of internal and external audit and reviews concerns about financial fraud and whistleblowing.

-See page 72

-Environmental & Social Sustainability Committee

-Role of the Committee is to provide oversight and effective governance over progress with the environmental and >> See page 77 social sustainability agenda and the external governance and regulatory requirements relevant to these areas

-Nominations & Governance Committee

-Role of the Committee is to lead the process for appointments to the Board and make recommendations to ensure >> See page 79 plans are in place for orderly succession to both the Board and senior management positions, and oversee a succession pipeline.
-The Committee also has a role to ensure that the Company is managed to high standards of
+See page 72 success of the Company, generating value for shareholders and contributing to wider society.
+Environmental &amp; Social Sustainability Committee Role of the Committee is to provide oversight and effective governance over progress with the environmental and social sustainability agenda and the external governance and regulatory requirements relevant to these areas. >> See page 77 It sets the Company's purpose, values, strategy and long-term objectives.
+The Board Nominations & Governance Committee Role of the Committee is to lead the process for appointments to the Board and make recommendations to ensure succession to both the Board and senior management positions, and oversee a succession pipeline.
+The Committee also has a role to ensure that the Company is managed to high standards of corporate governance.
+3 >> See page 79 is also responsible for the Group's system of corporate governance, risk management and financial performance. Þ Remuneration Committee Role of the Committee is to set the broad structure for the Company's Remuneration Policy and to determine the remuneration of the Chair, the Executive Team and the Company Secretary.

-Remuneration Committee

-Role of the Committee is to set the broad structure for the Company's Remuneration Policy and to determine the remuneration of the Chair, the Executive Team and the Company Secretary.
 The Committee is also responsible for reviewing workforce remuneration and the alignment of incentives and rewards with the Company's culture.

-See page 82

-Environmental &

-The Chief Executive Officer (CEO) is responsible for:

-- Developing Haleon's strategic direction for consideration by the Board; - Implementing the strategy and reporting on progress; - Day-to-day management of the Company, communicating expectations in relation to Company culture and ensuring responsible business conduct across the business; and - Providing effective leadership, co-ordination and performance management of the Executive Team.

-The Executive Team is responsible for:

-Supporting the CEO in the delivery of Haleon's strategy;

-Nominations

-- Providing input into strategic and operational decisions aligned to business priorities, and supporting on the delivery of actions; and - Supporting the CEO in implementing decisions made by the Board.

-Executive Team Forums Sustainability Digital & Finance Innovation Supply Chain Human Resources R&D & Risk Technology
+T The Chief Executive Of - Developing Haleon's - Implementing the st - Day-to-day manager in relation to Compa conduct across the b - Providing effective l management of the s stra rateg nent ny cu ousin eade tegic direction fo gy and reporting c of the Company, Jlture and ensurin ess; and arship, co-ordinati r consideration by th on progress; communicating expe ng responsible busine ectations ess Þ - Suppo - Provio busin ding input into strateg ess priorities, and sup nsible for: delivery of Haleon's strate gic and operational decisic oporting on the delivery of ementing decisions made ns alig actior ns; and Executive e Tea m Forums Sustainability & Risk Finance Innovation igital hnol Supply Chain Human Resources R&D